-33.1 Measurement techniques and inputs used to process measurements
+33.1 Measurement techniques and inputs used to process measurements a) Assets and liabilities measured at fair value on a recurring basis:

-Interest rate swaps
+■ Interest rate swaps

 The fair value of the derivatives was measured through the use of a pricing tool.
 The floating-rate, indexed leg was measured by generating the forward rates for the deadlines provided for by the contract, and then calculating the present value by discounting the corresponding cash flows.